-Dr. Meagan earned her DSW from the University of Pennsylvania in 2016, her Masters of Social Services from Bryn Mawr College in 2009, and her Bachelor’s of Social Work from Cairn University in 2008.
-She has instructed graduate-level social work students at West Chester University, Bryn Mawr College, and the University of Pennsylvania.
+Dr. Meagan earned her Doctorate of Social Work from the University of Pennsylvania in 2016 and her Masters of Social Services from Bryn Mawr College in 2009.
+She is an Assistant Professor at West Chester University in their Masters of Social Work program.
+She has instructed graduate-level social work students at Bryn Mawr College and the University of Pennsylvania.

 Dr. Meagan completed training in a variety of modalities, including Childhood Sexual Abuse Treatment, Trauma-Focused CBT, CBT, Prolonged Exposure Therapy, and Narrative Exposure Therapy.
 Her experience includes clinical work in a variety of settings, including community mental health agencies, residential treatment facilities, schools, and homes.

 More recently, Dr. Meagan has supported systems in implementing trauma-informed practices.
-She has worked collaboratively with the City of Philadelphia’s Office of Homeless Services, the Philadelphia Police Department, and the American Institutes for Research.
+She has worked collaboratively with the City of Philadelphia’s Office of Homeless Services, the Philadelphia Police Department, Philadelphia's Department of Human Services, Philadelphia School District's Office of School Safety, and the American Institutes for Research.